-Literature 3B introduces students to developments in British poetry and prose fiction from the final decades of the seventeenth century until the end of the eighteenth century.
-The works in question will be read within various historical contexts and will be discussed in light of key eighteenth-century concepts such as enlightenment, reason, decorum, the self, faith, the public sphere, sensibility and the imagination.
-Because the novel has become such a dominant literary form in our time, extra attention will be paid to the development of this genre in the course of the eighteenth century.
+Literature 3B introduces students to British literature from the final decades of the seventeenth century until the end of the eighteenth century.
+The works in question will be read within various historical contexts and will be discussed in light of key eighteenth-century concepts such as enlightenment, reasonableness, decorum, the self, faith, the public sphere, sensibility, the imagination and revolution.
+Because the novel has become such a dominant literary genre in our time, extra attention will be paid to the development of this genre in the eighteenth century.
 Other topics are stylistic and thematic developments from neoclassicism through sensibility towards romanticism.

-By the end of the course students will have a general knowledge and understanding of the major stylistic, structural and thematic developments in British literature from the period of the Glorious Revolution to the end of the eighteenth century, within their historical contexts.
+By the end of the course students will have gained a general knowledge of the major genres, themes and stylistic features of literature from the period 1678-1825, within their historical contexts.

 Samuel Richardson, Pamela (Oxford World’s Classics).